 Thermage is used for the eyes, face, and body.
-It has a tightening effect on the eyes which improves* the appearance of eye bags and wrinkles, eliminating puffy eyes and giving the patient a natural rested look.
+It has a tightening effect on the eyes which improves* the appearance of eye bags and wrinkles, eliminating puffy eyes and giving the patient a natural rested look can be possible by using Neocutis Lumiere bio-Restorative Eye Cream.
 For the face, Thermage improves* the appearance of creases that form fine lines and wrinkles.

 The procedure also restructures collagen fibers, which results to improved* skin elasticity and gives a plumper look by stimulating the deeper layers of the skin.
 For the body, Thermage works to tighten skin around unwanted bulges, and improves* the appearance of cellulites.

 It takes 45 minutes for a Thermage procedure on the face and eyes to last, and up to 90 minutes for the body.

 Typical Thermage procedure will cost you approximately USD2,000 for two to three sessions.
 However, cost also depends on the size of area to be treated and the number of sessions that may be required before visible results can be achieved.